 Constitutional law is a field of study that has developed into its present form by constantly reexamining its own presuppositions through encountering knowledge from other fields and at times consuming it, and at other times allowing it to transform the framework of its own dialogue and occasionally strictly demolishing this framework.
 This book is a record of the intellectual struggles of our generation up until now.
 It is my hope that it stimulates developments in the field of constitutional law studies and serves as a starting point for lay readers with a healthy intellect to correctly recognize the ultimate goals of this discipline and offer criticism.

-(Written by George Shishido, Professor of Graduate Schools for Law and Politics / 2018)
+(Written by SHISHIDO George, Professor, Graduate Schools for Law and Politics / 2018)